FarhanTejani/.dotfiles/README.md

 # My Dotfiles

+These shell scripts install my most commonly used packages and apply my dotfiles.

 ## macOS

 To use, first make sure you have an up-to-date system with Apple's developer tools installed: